tizian/particles/README.md

 ## Acknowledgements

-The particle system is based on a [tutorial series](http://www.bfilipek.com/2014/03/three-particle-effects.html) by Bartlomiej Filipek.
+This library is inspired by a [tutorial series](http://www.bfilipek.com/2014/03/three-particle-effects.html) by Bartlomiej Filipek.

-The Metaball rendering technique is inspired by [this tutorial](http://nullcandy.com/2d-metaballs-in-xna/) by NullCandy games.
+The Metaball rendering technique is described in [this tutorial](http://nullcandy.com/2d-metaballs-in-xna/) by NullCandy games.

+## License

+Particles is provided under the MIT License.

+See the LICENSE.txt file for the conditions of the license.

 ## Screenshots